 - Education and Research Ideal

-- Pursue Science and Technology for the Harmonious Development of Nature, Humanity and Society
+- Innovation in Science and Technology for Sustainable Development

-- Known for Having a Strict Merit System Whereby Graduation Is Earned Only by Those Students Who Are Truly Capable
+- Known for Having a Principle of "Achieving Excellence" whereby Graduation Is Earned Only by Those Students Who Are Truly Capable

 Vision-Road to 2021

-In 2021, TUS will celebrate the 140th anniversary of its foundation.
+In 2021, TUS celebrated the 140th anniversary of its foundation.
 The forerunner of TUS, Tokyo Academy of Physics, was established in 1881.
-Under the founding principle "National prosperity built through the promotion of science" and strictly adhering to meritocracy, TUS has produced a large number of professionals supporting the scientific and technological advance of our country.
+Under the founding spirit “Building a better future with Science” and the educational principle "Achieving Excellence", TUS has produced a large number of professionals supporting the scientific and technological advance of our country.
 Embracing high ideals and always aiming to be at the forefront, TUS will undergo an even more drastic evolution as it marks its 140th anniversary.
 Look out for a Tokyo University of Science which has set out to move into the next age.